Share simulations as standalone executables, web apps, and Functional Mockup Units (FMUs)

 Generate fixed-step standalone FMUs to co-simulate with a third-party simulation environment.
-The standalone FMU contains a binary shared library compiled from your source model.
+The standalone FMU contains a binary shared library compiled from your model, and optionally the C source code as well.
 Running standalone FMUs does not require MATLAB or MATLAB Runtime™.

 To create a tool-coupling FMU for co-simulating Simulink models with third-party software, use Simulink.

 Use Structured I/O Signals and Runtime Tunable Parameters

 The runtime tunable parameters of your Simulink model are preserved as FMU interface parameters.
 Structured parameters and nonvirtual bus signals are mapped to structured FMU variable names.

 Verify that exported FMUs function as expected by bringing them back into Simulink for testing and validation.